Sheridan Wyoming

 DESCRIPTION

-Trail End State Historic Site Mansion, also known as the Kendrick Mansion is a thirty-nine room, twelve bathroom, three storied historic family home that also has a basement apartment used by servants.
-Trail End sits a top its original four acre estate that overlooks the city of Sheridan on the edge of a quiet, residential area, filled with lovely homes.
+The Trail End State Historic Site Mansion, also known as the Kendrick Mansion, is a thirty-nine room, twelve bathroom, three storied historic family home that also has a basement apartment used by servants.
+Trail End sits atop its original four acre estate, overlooking the city of Sheridan on the edge of a quiet, residential area, filled with lovely homes.
 It has been restored to its former glory, which would please the Kendrick family, both living and in spirit form, who loved this place.
 Besides family artifacts, original family furnishings are also on display.

-While a normal sized home in 1913 Wyoming, cost around $4,000 to construct, Trail End which has 13,738 sq. feet, cost $164,000 to build, because of its beautiful structure and inside “upgrades” and decor; inside and out.
-It truly showcased John Kendrick’s wealth; a labor of love for his family.
-Building materials came from many states, as well as, Honduras, Germany and Italy, and were shipped by rail and hauled up the hill to his estate by wagons.
+While a normal-sized home in 1913 Wyoming, cost around $4,000 to construct, Trail End which takes up 13,738 sq. feet, cost $164,000 to build, because of its beautiful structure and decor “upgrades,” inside and out.
+It truly showcased John Kendrick’s wealth, and was a labor of love for his family.
+Building materials came from many states, as well as Honduras, Germany, and Italy, and were shipped by rail and hauled up the hill to his estate by wagons.

-The limestone, roofing tile, brick, granite, porcelain, German silver faucets, silk wall coverings, Tiffany-styled chandeliers, Golden Oak, and Honduran Mahogany woodwork, hand-carved wainscoting, window screens, stained glass and Italian and Vermont marble seen in the mansion are really special and well-crafted; bringing an elegance and beauty to the home.
+The limestone, roofing tile, brick, granite, porcelain, German silver faucets, silk wall coverings, Tiffany-styled chandeliers, Golden Oak, and Honduran Mahogany woodwork, hand-carved wainscoting, window screens, stained glass and Italian and Vermont marble are special and well-crafted, bringing an elegance and beauty to the home.

-Other bells and whistles include: electric lights, indoor plumbing, central heating, elevator, and built in vacuum.
-Domestic Staff rooms were on the third floor, off the grand ballroom; a space that is still rented out today.
-In the 1920s’, the groundsman and his wife, the cook, lived in the cooler rooms in the basement.
+Other bells and whistles include: electric lights, indoor plumbing, central heating, an elevator, and built-in vacuum.
+Domestic staff rooms were on the third floor, off the grand ballroom; a space that is still rented out today.
+In the 1920s, the groundsman and his wife, the cook, lived in the cooler rooms in the basement.

-The only part of The Trail End Historic Site that was changed a bit from its historical decor and purpose was their Coach House.
-It was remodeled inside to be a community theatre that offers entertainment and plays.
-Currently, the Coach House is still being used as a theater, and is not open to the public for tours.
+The only part of The Trail End Historic Site that has been changed a bit from its historical decor and purpose is the Coach House which was remodeled inside to be a community theatre, offering entertainment and plays.
+It is still being used as a theater, and is not open to the public for tours.
 You could go to a theatre production and see the inside that way.
-This theatre brings in some extra money in rent which contributes to the large upkeep fund needed to keep Trail Ind State Historic Site in fine form

-While food and drinks are not allowed inside, the public is welcome to have a picnic on the outside grounds and enjoy the flowers and landscaping and perhaps see the town of Sheridan in the valley below.
+While food and drinks are not allowed inside, the public is welcome to picnic on the outside grounds and enjoy the flowers and landscaping, and see the town of Sheridan in the valley below.

 HISTORY

-The Kendrick Mansion and its four acre estate grounds were finished in 1913; built by a self-made, successful entrepreneur, John Kendrick for his family.
+The Kendrick Mansion and its four-acre estate grounds were finished in 1913, built by a self-made, successful entrepreneur, John Kendrick, for his family.
 He cherished his wife and children, and wanted to use some of his wealth to show his love for them.
-It also was a relaxing retreat for John, in a place of beauty, with his family, away from the hassles that inevitably pop up for entrepreneurs.
+The mansion was also a relaxing retreat for John, in a place of beauty, with his family, away from the hassles that inevitably pop up for entrepreneurs.

 John Kendrick was born in Texas in 1857.
-John Kendrick’s parents and family taught him early about perseverance, hard work, and blessed him with a terrific outlook on life.
-John was suddenly orphaned at the age of nine, and was raised by relatives until he went out on his own at the age of fifteen.
-John had taken what he had learned to heart and was able to carry on; using his abilities, working hard to support himself.
+His parents and family taught him early about perseverance, hard work, and blessed him with a terrific outlook on life.
+He was suddenly orphaned at the age of nine, and raised by relatives until he went out on his own at the age of fifteen.
+John took what he learned to heart and was able to carry on, using his abilities, working hard to support himself.

-In 1891, at the age of 34, John married his former boss’s daughter, eighteen year old Eula Wulfjen; probably with the blessings of his new father-in-law who had no doubt about the ability of John to care for his daughter and future family.
+In 1891, at the age of 34, John married his former boss’s daughter, eighteen-year-old Eula Wulfjen, probably with the blessings of his new father-in-law who had no doubt about the ability of John to care for his daughter.
 John had done well, and was talented in the business of ranching.

 John and Eula lived at John’s OW Ranch in southeastern Montana.
-While living here, their daughter, Rosa Maye was born in 1897, and their son, Manville, was born in 1900.
-The children were home-schooled by their mother; Eula, until they moved into the town of Sheridan, in 1908.
+While living here, their daughter, Rosa Maye, was born in 1897.
+Their son, Manville, was born in 1900.
+The children were home-schooled by Eula until they moved into the town of Sheridan, in 1908.

-When they moved to Sheridan, John Kendrick decided to build a stately mansion on a beautiful four acre property that over-looked the city of Sheridan.
-Construction began on this gorgeous, thirty-nine room family home with all the bells and whistles in 1908, and was finished and move-in ready by 1913. it was called, “Trail End.”
-The successful architect of Billings that was hired to design and build this beautiful mansion was Glen Charles McAlister, who also had a large ranch.
+When they moved to there, John Kendrick decided to build a stately mansion on a beautiful four-acre property that overlooked the city.
+Construction began on this gorgeous, thirty-nine room family home with all the bells and whistles in 1908, and was finished and move-in ready by 1913.
+It was called, “Trail End.”
+The mansion’s architect Glen Charles McAlister, also had a large ranch.

-The Kendrick family enjoyed living together full time in their new mansion for a year, as it had the mother-of all heating systems that could stand up against the cold Wyoming winters.
-However, Kendrick was elected Governor of Wyoming in 1914, so the family had to move out of their forever home and live in Cheyenne, with the hope that after John’s term as Governor of Wyoming was over, they could move back to their beloved Trail End.
+The Kendrick family enjoyed living together full time in their new mansion for a year, as it had the mother-of-all heating systems that could stand up against the cold Wyoming winters.
+However, Kendrick was elected Governor of Wyoming in 1914, so the family had to move to Cheyenne.
+They had the hope that after John’s term as Governor of Wyoming was over, they could move back to their beloved Trail End.

-However, two years later, John was elected to the United States Senate.
+Two years later, John was elected to the United States Senate.
 To make the best of it, their beautiful mansion became a summer home for his family and himself.
 Manville went to boarding school, Phillips-Exeter Academy in New Hampshire for his high school experience, but came home in the summers to Kendrick Mansion.
 Rosa Maye probably went to school on the East Coast too.
-She married a military officer and moved far away from Trail End, Wyoming.
+She married a military officer and moved far away from Trail End.
 Perhaps she was able to visit during the summer on occasion.

-In 1982, the ownership was transferred to the state of Wyoming, who finished the job of restoring the mansion, its grounds and its Coach House. it is managed by the Division of Wyoming State Parks and Cultural Resources.
+In 1982, the ownership was transferred to the state of Wyoming, which finished the job of restoring the mansion, its grounds and its Coach House.
+It is managed by the Division of Wyoming State Parks and Cultural Resources.

 HISTORY OF MANIFESTATIONS

-Hugh, one of the two sons of Manville, followed in his father’s footsteps and attended Phillips-Exeter Academy in New Hampshire.
-During his Senior year, Hugh hit his leg on the side of the pool at swim team practice, which caused a fatal health condition in Hugh.
+Trail End State Historic Site: Kendrick Mansion, WY (Hugh, one of the two sons of Manville, followed in his father’s footsteps and attended Phillips-Exeter Academy.
+During his senior year, he hit his leg on the side of the pool at swim team practice, which caused a fatal health condition.
 Hugh passed away unexpectedly from a pulmonary embolism at school.
+His spirit may have come back to the family home).

-People who love a place in this world and have connected to it, sometimes choose to visit or spend their after-life there, especially if some of their favorite possessions are on display.
-This happens more so when circumstances in their lives keep them away and they don’t get to spend as much time there while alive.
-Sometimes people enjoy their employment or service so much, that they continue, not letting being in spirit form get in the way.
-Groundskeeper George Simmerman passed away unexpectedly in his basement room in 1929 from heart failure, with his wife Anna by his side.
-Anna was the cook for the family.
+People who love a place in this world and have connected to it, sometimes choose to visit or spend their afterlife there, especially if some of their favorite possessions are on display.
+This happens more so when life circumstances keep them away).

 MANIFESTATIONS

-It has been reported that a male apparition has been seen on the security cameras walking around the house.
-When police arrive to catch the trespasser, no one was ever found.
+It has been reported that a male apparition has been seen on security cameras walking around the house.
+When police arrive to catch the trespasser, no one is ever found.

-It has been reported that police dogs were afraid to go down the steps to the basement rooms when on a training exercise and/or searching out possible trespassers, perhaps sensing a spirit person.
+It has been reported that police dogs are afraid to go down the steps to the basement rooms when on a training exercise and/or searching out possible trespassers, perhaps sensing a spirit person.

 It has been reported that visitors have felt “cold spots” in places located in the mansion, that they believe are not caused by inadequate heating and ventilation systems, or outside sources.